ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 ## Data Preprocessing

-We are using Google Colab to preprocess our data files, add or remove columns, remove null and Nan values, delete duplicates, and start with initial joins of databases in Pandas.
+We are using Google Colab to preprocess our data files, create dataframes, add or remove columns, remove null and Nan values, delete duplicates, and start with initial joins of databases in Pandas.
 We are using Matplotlib to explore data in scatter plots.
 The cleaned data set will be imported to a pgadmin4 database as a csv file format.

 ## Data base